-However, with the right guidance and knowledge it can get easier.
+However, with the right guidance and knowledge, it can get easier.
 One thing I always tell my clients is – knowledge is power.
 First of all please know that you are not alone.
-There are also very high success rates without the need of expensive fertility medication if you arm yourself with the right knowledge so the answer is yes. you can get pregnant with PCOS.
+There are also very high success rates without the need for expensive fertility medication if you arm yourself with the right knowledge so the answer is yes. you can get pregnant with PCOS.
 Make sure that knowledge is coming from the right sources though.
-I have been seeing so much misinformation on social media and people sharing a myriad of information that is not evidence based.
-Anything that you find on my website is evidence based and I will not share anything that has not been proven.
+I have been seeing so much misinformation on social media.
+Anything that you find on my website is evidence-based and I will not share anything that has not been proven.

 The first thing I recommend to improve your chances of getting pregnant with PCOS is to know your cycle.
-Learn proper cycle tracking techniques by using basal body temperature, checking cervical mucus and understanding how to monitor the position of your cervix.
+Learn proper cycle tracking techniques by using basal body temperature, checking cervical mucus.
 Regular ovulation predictor tests do not work well for women with PCOS.
 This should be the starting step for any woman with PCOS even if you are not thinking about conceiving just yet.
 Why?
 Because understanding your menstrual cycle is key to managing your PCOS Long term.

 - Rule out any Thyroid issues: Having imbalanced thyroid hormones can lead to a negative effect on ovulation.
 Visit an endocrinologist and do a full hormone profile and make sure it includes thyroid function.

-- Resting your body: Studies show that women who sleep 6 hours per night have 25% less FSH (follicle stimulating hormone) then women who sleep 8 hours every night.
-Lack of sleep also leads to inflammation and having high inflammation not only prevents you from getting pregnant but is also linked to high miscarriage rates.
-Sleeping can help you get pregnant with PCOS.
+- Resting your body is essential.
+Studies show that women who sleep 6 hours per night have 25% less FSH (follicle-stimulating hormone) than women who sleep 8 hours every night.
+Lack of sleep also leads to inflammation.
+Having high inflammation not only prevents you from getting pregnant but is also linked to high miscarriage rates.

-- Nourishing your body: Adding in foods that can boost fertility such as cruciferous vegetables, nuts, seeds, eggs, fish and avocado as well as avoiding processed and high sugar foods.
+- Adding in foods that can boost fertility such as cruciferous vegetables, nuts, seeds, eggs, fish, and avocado as well as avoiding processed and high sugar foods.
 I will be discussing nutrition to improve fertility in my fertility masterclass.

 - Lower testosterone levels:

-- Stress reduction: Stress can be extremely detrimental to the production of oestrogen which is vital to ensure ovulation.
-So put your phone down, switch off the TV and take a long bubble bath or follow a yoga or breathwork class.
+- Stress reduction: Stress can be extremely detrimental to the production of estrogen which is vital to ensure ovulation.
+So put your phone down, switch off the TV and take a long bubble bath or follow yoga or breathwork class.

 - Being open and communicative: Speak with your partner about anything that could be stressing you out.
 Support is vital in this process.